samoliver3/dsc-phase-2-project-v2-3/README.md

 A visualization is shown below for the actual values and predicted values of the third model.
 ![Model 3 Results](./images/model3ResultsProject2.png)

+Although the error in this model appears larger than the first model, the error is actually smaller.
+The error size appears larger here because the prices have been log-transformed.

 ### Model 4

 This model intended to utilize the same methods of the third model, but this model transformed all categorical variables from model 3 by utilizing dummy variables.
 This model achieved the same r-squared value as the third model.